Getting setup

 pip install --upgrade pip wheel setuptools

-Now, making sure we’re in the root of the OpenGHG repository we just cloned, install OpenGHG’s requirements and its developer requirements.
+Now, making sure we’re in the root of the OpenGHG repository we just cloned, install OpenGHG’s development dependencies.

 OpenGHG should now be installed, you can check this by opening ipython and running